er-lang/er/README.md

     - `'` instead of `$` for chars: `'a, 'b, '\', '\\, '\ `.
 It'd be nice to allow `$` at ^ of atoms.
     - Possibility following context to use keywords as atoms, like in C++.
 LALR?
     - Call behaviou?rs interfaces (same concept, helps user to feel she can make her own behaviors)
-    - KJu's `-spec` also adds the guards to a `spec`-ed function (or a `case…of…end` inside fun's clause).
+    - Er's `-spec` also adds the guards to a `spec`-ed function (or a `case…of…end` inside fun's clause).
 Don't add when guard explicitly written.
     - http://bugs.ruby-lang.org/issues/5054
     - See if `infix{,r,l} ‹0..9› ‹atom›` is possible with a visitor. `(larg0, larg1) atom (rargs) -> … ` could do!
     - Replace `-spec` types (like `any()`, `[integer()]`) with clearer: `‹any›`, `[‹integer›]`
     - Allow `:my_fun()` calls.
 Sugar for `?MODULE:my_fun()` calls if exported, [local func otherwise](http://erlang.org/pipermail/erlang-questions/2010-June/051772.html) (NO: introduces ambiguity)
     - Change `|` to `:` (but `M:F` hinders that)
-    - In kju *-comprehensions are computed in a non-explicit order. (most of the time are sugar for pmap)
+    - In Er, *-comprehensions are computed in a non-explicit order. (most of the time are sugar for pmap)
     - `‹funNameAndArgs› ‹guard›* ‹| guarded-clause›* ‹end›` could describe a function.
 Like Haskell, yes.
     - Support https://en.wikipedia.org/wiki/SI_prefix#List_of_prefixes as: ‹number› ‹SI letter›
     - Allow using `<-` instead of the `receive` keyword.
 More dynamic impression of an agent receiving messages, Go's channels.